mark-magic/mark-magic/packages/website/docs/en/trans.md

 ## Introduction

-With the rise of LLM, the quality of AI translation has gradually improved and in some cases, AI translation can replace basic human translation.
-Here is how to use AI translation in mark-magic.
+With the rise of LLM, the quality of AI translation is gradually improving.
+In some cases, AI translation can replace preliminary human translation.
+Here we will introduce how to use AI translation in mark-magic.

-Some known use-cases:
+Some known use cases:

-1. Translating documents into English, as is done with the [English documentation](https://mark-magic.rxliuli.com/en/) of this project.
+1. Translate documents into English, like the [English document](https://mark-magic.rxliuli.com/en/) of this project.
-2. Translating English novels, for instance, [Magical Girl Sadness System](https://pmas.liuli.moe) used GPT-4 for initial translation followed by manual proofreading.
+2. Translate English novels, for example, [The Sad System of Magical Girl](https://pmas.liuli.moe) uses GPT-4 for preliminary translation + human proofreading.

-The example below is about translating a documentation site into English.
+Next, we will use the translation of the document site into English as an example.

 ## Initialization

-Create an empty directory, then initialize a package.json and a books directory to store novels.
+Create an empty directory, then initialize a package.json and a “books” directory to store novels.

 ```sh
 mkdir my-docs && cd my-docs